 I am now a faculty member of the Justisse College where I did my HRHP training.
 I have a holistic health practice at a naturopathic clinic in Edmonton, Canada, and I also work remotely with clients from around the world.

 Over the 20-plus years I’ve been teaching cycle charting, I’ve taught hundreds of women (plus some transgender and gender nonconforming people) how to get off the pill and use natural birth control effectively.
 I’ve had the reward of seeing my fertility clients get pregnant and bring in their adorably chubby babies to drool all over my desk.
 I’ve been able to celebrate with my clients who have cleared up their period cramps, identified their food allergies, gotten their libidos back, and now feel awesome and healthy.

 And I get the privilege of regularly hearing people’s ‘TMI’ stories about their periods, sex lives, and cervical mucus.

 Also, I love puns.
 If you want to hear any menstrual cycle jokes, I am at your cervix!

 Rose has been charting her own cycles since 1998 and has been a Fertility Awareness Educator since 1999.
 She has been a facilitator of the non-profit Fertility Awareness Charting Circle since 2005 and completed a Master’s thesis of original research on Fertility Awareness in 2006.
 She is a certified Justisse Holistic Reproductive Health Practitioner and a faculty member at the pioneering Justisse College.
-She is a member of the Society for Menstrual Cycle Research and the Association of Fertility Awareness Professionals.
-Rose maintains a holistic practice at a medical clinic in Edmonton, Canada.
+She is a member of the Association of Fertility Awareness Professionals.
+Rose maintains a holistic practice at a naturopathic clinic in Edmonton, Canada.

 Want to chat with Rose?
-Apply for a free initial session.
+Schedule a free initial consultation.